Time for Forest Hiking near Vilnius!

 Ever feel like you want to get away from it all?
 Looking for a bit of peace and quiet on your Baltic holiday?
 We get it — you love your smartphones — so do we!
 But we like to mix it up occasionally and get out into the great outdoors.
 Fortunately, Lithuania has loads of hiking trails and natural parks where we can do just that.

-There are many national parks – thick forests with rivers, lakes, the occasional little hill.
+There are many national parks – thick forests with rivers, lakes, the occasional little hills.
 As a whole, Lithuania is fairly flat, so even a little hill is somewhat of a celebrity!
-So there are ample opportunities to enjoy easy forest hiking, cycling and kayaking.
+So there are ample opportunities to enjoy easy forest hiking, cycling, and kayaking.

 In the heart of Vilnius is the river Neris, which starts in Belarus, crosses into Lithuania and tributes at the larger river Neman in Kaunas.
 Follow the trail of this waterway and you’ll follow the path to countless forests and parks.